vojtechruz/vojtechruzicka-blog/drafts/java-text-blocks/index.md

         on multiple lines.
 ```

-You would neet to fix this menually, possibly with newly itroduced String methods `align()` and `indent()`.
+You would need to fix this manually, possibly with newly introduced String methods `align()` and `indent()`.
 Not very practical, but it's something you have to endure if using raw strings.

 You can read more about original Raw String Literals proposal in the following article: